 favor of a bus system.
 The line to Somerset closed on January 1, 1948, while the line to St George closed on May 1, 1948, due to delays in

 road improvements and importing delays of the bus fleet.
 A government entity called the Bermuda Public Transportation board was created to

 operate, manage and integrate the bus and ferry services across the island, and continues to do so to this date.
 The modern bus fleet with

-their unique looking pink and blue livery are specially designed, with narrow bodies operate on a network of routes around the island year
+their unique looking pink and blue livery are specially designed with narrow bodies to operate on a network of routes around the island year

 round.
 Nearly every route on the island terminates at the main bus station in downtown Hamilton.
 Outbound bus stops are marked with blue